Update: Genetic causes of hereditary pancreatic cancer: BRCA and beyond

 A number of other clinical trials for pancreatic cancer screening and prevention may be found here.

-- NCT04548752: Adding Pembrolizumab to Olaparib to Treat Pancreatic Cancer in People with an Inherited Mutation.
-This study is researching whether adding the drug Pembrolizumab (Keytruda) to the Olaparib (Lynparza) works better than olaparib alone for treating pancreatic cancer in people with an inherited or mutation.
+- NCT04548752: Adding Pembrolizumab to to Treat Pancreatic Cancer in People with an Inherited Mutation.
+This study is researching whether adding the drug pembrolizumab to the olaparib works better than alone for treating pancreatic cancer in people with an inherited or mutation.

 - NCT04150042: SHARON: A Clinical Trial for Cancer With an Inherited or Mutation Using Chemotherapy and Patients’ Own Stem Cells.
-The purpose of this study is to see whether the combination of melphalan, BCNU, vitamin B12b, and vitamin C, followed by autologous (self) bone marrow stem cell infusion, is safe and effective for treating patients with advanced pancreatic cancer or 4, breast cancer who have a , or inherited mutation.
+This study looks at whether melphalan, BCNU, vitamin B12b, and vitamin C, followed by autologous (self) bone marrow stem cell infusion is safe and effective for treating patients with advanced pancreatic cancer or 4, breast cancer for people with a , or .

-- NCT04666740: Pembrolizumab and Olaparib for Pancreatic Cancer with or Exceptional Response to Platinum Chemotherapy.
-This is a study for people diagnosed with pancreatic cancer with a tumor test result called HRD-positive, or whose disease has responded well to first-line or second-line platinum therapy.
-The study will look at whether combining the drug pembrolizumab and the olaparib is a more effective treatment for this cancer than olaparib alone.
+- NCT04666740: Pembrolizumab and for Pancreatic Cancer with or Exceptional Response to Platinum Chemotherapy.
+This is a study for people with pancreatic cancer with a tumor test result called HRD-positive, or whose disease has responded well to or second-line platinum therapy.
+The study will compare the combination of the pembrolizumab and the olaparib to alone.

-- NCT04858334: Olaparib or in Patients with Surgically Removed Pancreatic Cancer who have a , or Mutation (APOLLO).
-The purpose of EA2192 / APOLLO is to compare the usual approach (observation) to treatment for one year with olaparib, in patients with a , or mutation.
+- NCT04858334: or in Patients with Surgically Removed Pancreatic Cancer who have a , or Mutation (APOLLO).
+The purpose of EA2192 / APOLLO is to compare the usual approach (observation) to treatment for one year with , in patients with a , or mutation.

 - NCT04550494: Treating Solid Tumors with an Inherited or Acquired Gene Mutation Using the Talazoparib.
-This study is looking whether the drug (also known as ) is safe and effective for treating people with advanced breast, gastric, ovarian, pancreatic, or other with an inherited mutation or an acquired mutation in certain repair genes, such as , , , , and others.
+This study is looking whether the drug is safe and effective for treating people with advanced breast, gastric, ovarian, pancreatic, or other cancers with an or an acquired mutation in certain repair genes, such as , , , , and others.

 Other clinical trials for people with pancreatic cancer can be found here.